blazium-engine/blazium-docs/tutorials/math/matrices_and_transforms.rst

 origin as another column, but it's often better to think of it as completely separate.

-Note that in 3D, Godot has a separate :ref:`class_Basis` structure for holding the three :ref:`class_Vector3` values of the basis, since the code can get complex and it makes sense to separate it from :ref:`class_Transform3D` (which is composed of one
+Note that in 3D, Blazium has a separate :ref:`class_Basis` structure for holding the three :ref:`class_Vector3` values of the basis, since the code can get complex and it makes sense to separate it from :ref:`class_Transform3D` (which is composed of one